sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 _ Bow            | 1           |

 `TODO`

+## Magic Items

+Deckahedron World supports stories involving magic.
+To avoid presuming too much about the narrative, the rules do not dicate the nature of magic or the "how" of magic.
+That's for you to decide during play.

+Is magic woven from subtle threads that pervade the universe?
+Is it based on words of power?
+Is it high technology hidden in the planet's crust by alien benefactors?
+Is it copied exactly from a concept in your Touchstone List?
+You decide.

+The rules give you a way to have scrappy adventurers begin with magic items.
+These artifacts have 3 charges, and are rechargable during Rest.
+Your character can eventually build themselves up in power to a point where they can cast magic spells without needing the items.

+The rules also give names for two sources of magical power, "The Living Light" and "The Blood-Bound".
+It's up to you to give these names narrative meaning, if you want.

+### Charges and Capacity

+By default magic items have capacity for 3 charges.
+When a charge is used on a magic item, place a red card on it, white-side-up.

+Sometimes charges are lost *permanently*.
+When this happens, place a red card on the item, black-side-up.

+Magic items cannot be damaged.

+(Weapons granted magical effects via Tool Twisting can still be damaged)

+### The ONGOING tag

+When you Use a Magic Item, you are "flowing magical energy" into it.
+Then the magical effects happen.

+Some magic effects happen immediately.

+Some magic effects persist even after you have finished flowing magical energy into the item. (eg, `_` of Light, Reaching `_`)

+Some magical effects persist only if you continue to flow magical energy into the item.
+These items are identified by the ONGOING tag.
+While you are flowing energy into such an item, you may not regain Stamina points or recover from Harm while using the Rest or Seek Help moves.

 # More Moves - Use a Magic Item, Entreat the Blood-Bound, Channel the Living Light